RustyBamboo/qc-err-mitig/ch3_mitigation/qu_algorithm.md

 ## Tips and Tricks

+*Post-selection*:

+> Conditioning on the outcome of a measurement on some other qubit.

+Good way to simulate having good control of the quantum computer, particularly for small systems.
+Not practical for large system since you may need to condition on an outcome that has very small probability of success.

-Suppose we are finding the expectation value of some of some observable $\cal O$.
-But we know $\cal O$ commutes with another observable $\cal \Lambda$.
+Example: Suppose we are finding the expectation value of some of some observable $\cal O$.
+But we know $\cal O$ has some commutation property with another observable $\cal \Lambda$.
 Therefore we have a constraint on the possible expectation values produced from $\cal O$ subject to $\cal \Lambda$.
-Then we are able to remove the expectation values that do not satisfy this relationship.